G1. What markets compete with Raleigh as a destination/convention market?

 G3.
 How is the market performing in terms of office and residential fundamentals?

-- Office market has accelerated in downtown over the past three years and has added 1.2 million square feet since 2015.
-Downtown office space is currently over 94% occupied with 771,000 square feet under construction and the FNB Tower delivering over 157,000 square feet in December.
-Absorption of new space has strengthened considerably over the past three years.
-The Dillon, opened in 2018, was fully leased within 1 year, and One Glenwood, opened in 2019, reaching 96% leased before it even delivered and led to a companion tower starting construction immediately after.
+- The office market has accelerated in downtown over the past three years and has added more than 1.5 million square feet since 2015 with two new class A towers completed recently with 301 Hillsborough at Raleigh Crossing and 421 N. Harrington adding more than 500,000 square feet of new space to downtown since fall 2021.
+Currently, 161,410 square feet of office space is under construction with 1.7 million square feet of space planned.
+Prior to the pandemic, The Dillon, which opened in 2018, was fully leased within one year, and One Glenwood, which opened in 2019, reached 96% leased before it even delivered and led to a companion tower starting construction immediately after.
 Overall, the market continues to deliver new supply while maintaining high occupancy at a competitive rate of $36 per square foot for Class A space.
 (Page 30 of State of Downtown report)

-- Residential fundamentals are very strong in downtown.
-Since 2015, downtown has delivered 2,665 residential units, nearly all of which are top of the market in rental rates.
-Our most recent census of residential buildings found them at over 94% occupied.
+- Residential fundamentals are very strong in downtown with strong demand throughout the pandemic.
+Since 2015, downtown has delivered 3,451 residential units, nearly all of which are top of the market in rental rates.
+Our most recent census of residential buildings found them at over 95.8% occupied in Q1 2022.
 When looking specifically at new buildings and Class A product, those classes also were all between 94%-95% occupied.
-Currently, 786 units are under construction with a new condo building as part of that pipeline, in addition to townhomes and multifamily rental product.
+Currently, 1,456 units are under construction in downtown with over 5,000 units planned and several more projects nearing construction.
 (Page 23 of State of Downtown report)